tmkim/dank_bank/DEVLOG.md

     OKKK now let's take a look at adding images to our website!

     -- We already added an upload button in our create/upload forms, but now we need to add some functionality!

+2/8
+    Alright so we're working on implementing Amazon AWS S3 today -- set up account, bucket, IAM user, user group (policies/permissions) -- stored access info in backend/.env, backend/settings.py, and frontend/.env.local -- set up views.py, urls.py, and upload.tsx

+    -- I feel like I have everything set up properly, but I'm not seeing any files in my bucket.
+    Going to do a refresh and try again.